 Environmental and Morale Leave.
 Environmental and morale leave is authorized overseas where adverse environmental conditions require special arrangements for leave in desirable places at periodic intervals.
 Funded environmental and morale leave is charged as ordinary leave and members are authorized military transportation (travel time is not charged as leave).
-Unfunded environmental and morale leave and members are authorized space-available air transportation to and from the duty locations (travel time is charged as leave).
+Unfunded environmental and morale leave is charged as ordinary leave and members are authorized space-available air transportation to and from the duty locations (travel time is charged as leave).